 Sarah moved to New York City after graduation and worked closely with photographers and gallery directors to create custom prints in her position as Head of the Printing Department at Sous Les Etoiles Retouching Studio in Soho, New York City.
 The opportunity to print with photographers Jean-Michel Berts, John van der Schilden, Tony Kim, Liz Von Hoene and illustrator Izak made her job both exciting and challenging.
 Sarah has also worked for The Maine Media Workshops, in Rockport, ME.
 Sarah earned her MFA and she is currently teaching at The Art Institute of Raleigh-Durham in Durham, NC.
 Personal Website×

 Stephanie graduated from Lycoming a semester early and was accepted in the MFA program at Parsons School of Design, where she earned her MFA Design & Technology.
-She works as a graphic designer, multimedia artist and art director for a wide range of clients, including Mercedes Benz, The Ad Council, Shoshanna, and Vigoss Jeans, and currently is co-owner and head designer of Green Ball Media in New York City.
+She works as a graphic designer, multimedia artist and art director for a wide range of clients, including Mercedes Benz, The Ad Council, Shoshanna, and Vigoss Jeans, and currently is co-owner and head designer of Green Ball Media in Philadelphia.